microinteractions

 Microinteractions Framework

-A systematic approach to designing the tiny, contained product moments that users interact with every day -- toggles, password fields, loading indicators, pull-to-refresh, like buttons.
+Design the tiny, contained product moments users touch every day -- toggles, password fields, loading indicators, pull-to-refresh, like buttons.
 Based on Dan Saffer's four-part structure (Trigger, Rules, Feedback, Loops & Modes), this framework turns invisible details into the polish that separates forgettable products from beloved ones.

 Core Principle

 The difference between a product you tolerate and a product you love is almost always in the microinteractions.
-A microinteraction is a contained product moment built around a single use case: changing a setting, syncing data, setting an alarm, picking a password.
-They are so small that users rarely think about them consciously -- but they feel them.
+A microinteraction is a contained moment built around a single use case -- changing a setting, syncing data, picking a password -- so small that users rarely think about it consciously, but they feel it.
 Every microinteraction follows the same four-part structure: a Trigger initiates it, Rules determine what happens, Feedback shows what is happening, and Loops & Modes define its long-term behavior.

 Scoring

 Goal: 10/10.
-When reviewing or creating microinteractions, rate them 0-10 based on adherence to the principles below.
-A 10/10 means every interactive moment has a deliberate trigger, clear rules, immediate feedback, and thoughtful loop/mode behavior.
-Lower scores indicate gaps to address.
-Always provide the current score and specific improvements needed to reach 10/10.
+Rate microinteractions 0-10 against the principles below: a 10/10 gives every interactive moment a deliberate trigger, clear rules, immediate feedback, and thoughtful loop/mode behavior.
+Always state the current score and the specific improvements needed to reach 10/10.

 The Microinteraction Structure